RSAgr/ByteBandits/README.md

-# ByteBandits - Algorand Smart Contract Assistant
+# AlgoMate - organization specific assistance

-ByteBandits is a VS Code extension that enhances Algorand smart contract development with AI-powered assistance.
+AlgoMate is a VS Code extension that enhances Algorand smart contract development with AI-powered assistance.
 It helps developers create, edit, and deploy smart contracts more efficiently on the Algorand blockchain.
 We are offering two versions of our extension :
 - LLM based (ideal for small users since the call is made through API)
 - SLM based (ideal for organizations wanting full privacy over model calls)